Eyelid surgery Perth

 Frequently, heavy upper lids can be significantly corrected using a forehead lift.

-You will be made aware of the kinds of changes you can expect, as well as the inherent limitations of the procedure.
+You will be made aware of the kinds of changes you can expect, as well as the inherent limitations of any surgical procedure.

 Your operation: what to expect